Trimethoprim-Sulfamethoxazole for Wegener's Granulomatosis

 The trial does not specify if you need to stop your current medications, but you must not have taken oral antibiotics or antifungals in the past 6 weeks.
 You should also expect to stay on stable immunosuppressive therapies for the next 24 weeks, with only minor changes allowed to prednisone.

-Is trimethoprim-sulfamethoxazole generally safe for humans?
+Is there any evidence suggesting that trimethoprim-sulfamethoxazole is likely to be safe for humans?

 Adults diagnosed with Granulomatosis with Polyangiitis (GPA), who have been in remission for at least 3 months, and are expected to maintain stable immunosuppressive therapy.
 They must have had sinus issues due to GPA and be on a low dose of prednisone or equivalent.
 Excluded are those recently on antibiotics/antifungals, with HIV, severe kidney/liver issues, sulfa allergy, pregnancy plans within 6 months, recent nasal antibiotic use or cocaine use.